dbt-labs/dbt-init/starter-project/README.md

     default_role = transformer;
 ```
 {% endif %}
-1. Copy the example profile to your `~/.dbt` folder (created when installing dbt):
+4. Copy the example profile to your `~/.dbt` folder (created when installing dbt):
 ```bash
 $ cp ./sample.profiles.yml ~/.dbt/profiles.yml
 ```
-1. Populate `~/.dbt/profiles.yml` with your credentials:
+5. Populate `~/.dbt/profiles.yml` with the credentials you obtained in step 3:
 ```bash
 open ~/.dbt
 ```
-1. Verify that you can connect to dbt
+6. Verify that you can connect to your database
 ```
 $ dbt debug
 ```
-1. Verify that you can run dbt
+7. Verify that you can run dbt
 ```
 $ dbt run
 ```